22cans/CascadeRepos/README.md

 ### Dependency Injection

-To use the Cascade Repository with MemoryCache and Redis, you can set up the required services in your dependency injection container.
+To use Cascade with MemoryCache and Redis, you can set up the required services in your dependency injection container.

 #### MemoryCache